 Regarding throughput, 2020 data from the U.S. Army Corps of Engineers Waterborne Commerce Center indicate that the Port of Savannah ranked 13th in total tonnage among U.S. ports.
 This is an increase over its 2016 ranking at number 18.
 In 2020, the Port of Savannah handled over 43.4 million tons of goods as shown in Figure 5.27.
-Of that total, about 56 percent were imports, 41 percent exports, and nearly 3 percent
+In comparison, the Port of Charleston and the Port of Jacksonville handled approximately

-71 https://data.bts.gov/stories/s/mign-rc8p
+73 https://data.bts.gov/stories/s/mign-rc8p